jenkinsci/venafi-vcert-plugin/README.md

         Then click Save.

-     6. Select the "Fullstaq VCert Jenkins" integration and click "Edit Access".
+     6. Select the "Qensus VCert Jenkins" integration and click "Edit Access".
 Grant access to the TPP user account that you want to use from Jenkins.

 Once everything is set up, you are ready to proceed with main usage: see [Build steps & pipeline functions](#build-steps-pipeline-functions).